makandra/cloud_test/README.md

           end
         end
     end
+NOTE: cloud_test registers a Capybara driver named ':cloud_test'.

 The After hook updates the status in the dashboard of your provider.
-So far this is implemented for browserstack and crossbrowsertesting.
+Currently this is implemented for browserstack and crossbrowsertesting.

 If you want to test your whether your login credentials work, you can use the following command: